chameleonhead/stratrack/libs/mql-interpreter/README.md

 npx mql-interpreter path/to/file.mq4
 ```

 The CLI performs compilation first.
-If any type errors are detected they are
+If any syntax or type errors are detected
-printed and the process exits with a non-zero status:
+they are printed and the process exits with a non-zero status.
+When syntax
+errors occur, type checking is skipped to avoid redundant messages:

 ```bash
 npx mql-interpreter bad.mq4